 R-14 / SS-5 SKEAN

 The R-14/SS-5 was a single-stage, storable liquid-propellant, intermediate range ballistic missile.
-The design of the R-14 missile drew heavily on the previously developed P-12 missile.
+The design of the R-14 missile drew heavily on the previously developed R-12 missile.
 As with the R-12, the Skean missile was a single stage missile with integral fuel tanks, though the Skean was larger and had twice the maximum range of the R-12.
 According to Western estimates it was capable of delivering a 3,500 lb reentry vehicle containing a nuclear weapon to a maximum operational range of 2,200 nm, and using an inertial guidance system with was assessed as having a CEP of approximately 0.5 nm.

 In comparison to the R-12 the increase of the propellant volume was reached through an increase of the diameter of fuel tanks.
 Fabrication of tanks with aluminum panels processed by a method of chemical contouring was used for the first time.
 The propulsion system of the R-14 consists of two identical blocks, each with a two-chamber combustion engine, a turbopump unit, gas generator and automatic control system, as well as a four chambered control motor.
 The use of hypergolic [self igniting] asymmetrical dimethylhydrazine allowed an increased specific impulse.
 For the first time a gas generator [instead of hydrogen peroxide] was used to power the main propellant components.
 The flight control still relied on jet vanes.
 Unlike the previous single-stage rockets, the R-14 used an efficient system of draining the propellant tanks to reduce required propellant mass.

 The R-14 marked the first use of a gyro-stabilized platform as part of the autonomous inertial guidance system, allowing fewer instrumental errors and improving accuracy.
 The R-14 also mounted three solid-propellant retrorockets to prevent accidental collision of the booster with the nose cone after separation.
 Despite of its substantial longer range, the R-14 demonstrated the same accuracy as the R-12, though given its heavier payload its nose cone was blunted.
-According to Western intelligence the Mod 1 reentry vehicle had a ballistic coefficient of 1300 lb per sq ft.

 The development of the R-14 was authorized in July 1958.
 The authorization provided for the construction of a missile with an approximate range of 4,000 km, surpassing the R-12 by 2,000 km.
 The designer was M.K.
 Yangel of KB Yuzhnoye (OKB-586).
 The preliminary design was completed in December 1958.
 Flight tests of the R-14 began in July 1960 [Western sources suggest a first flight in June 1960] and were finished between December 1960 and February 1961.
 On 24 April 1961 deployment of the R-14 missile began.
 According to Western intelligence the initial operational capability with the Mod 1 reentry vehicle and soft sites was achieved in late 1961.

-In May I960 the development of the R-14U missile for silo and surface launchers began.
+In May 1960 the development of the R-14U missile for silo and surface launchers began.
 The first flight test of the silo-launched R-14U was carried out on 12 January 1962, the surface-launched version was first tested on 11 February 1962.
 Both were subsequently introduced into the Strategic Missile Forces.
 The first regiment of surface-based R-14s was put on alert on 01 January 1962.
 According to Western intelligence an initial operational capability with hard sites was achieved in early 1963, and the initial operational capability with the Mod 2 reentry vehicle was achieved in mid-1963.

 The SS-5 was deployed at both soft and hard launch sites.
 Soft-site reaction time during normal readiness condition is one to three hours.
 Hard-site reaction time in the normal readiness condition is five to fifteen minutes.
 Allowable hold time (reaction time equals three to five minutes) was many hours for soft sites and many days for hard sites.
 Maximum operational launcher deployment was reached in 1964.
 Between 1965 and 1969 the deployment of the R-14 and R-14U reached its peak with 97 launchers.
 Some phase-out of soft sites began in 1969 and some phase-out of hard sites began in 1971.
 In the period between 1978 and 1983 they were replaced by SS-20 Pioneer missiles, and in 1984 they were totally withdrawn from service.